jethro-dev/cocktail-database/README.md

 ## Welcome! 👋

 This is a cocktail database web app made with React.
+You can search your favourite cocktail with the app!

 ## Build with ⚙️